govindvm20084-vm/amfoss-tasks/README.md

 Myself Govind VM, a first-year B.Tech Computer Science and Engineering student at Amrita Vishwa Vidyapeetham.
 I have a strong interest in technology and programming, with experience in Python.
 I am a hardworking and motivated person who is always willing to learn new skills and take on new challenges.
 I believe in continuously improving myself, both academically and personally.My goal is to build a strong foundation in computer science, gain practical experience, and become a skilled software professional in the future.
 I am looking forward to learning, gaining new experiences, and making the most of my college journey at Amrita.

 ## Problem I Would Like to Solve

-One problem I have noticed is that students often struggle to find people who share the same interests as them.
-Someone interested in programming, design, robotics, gaming, or other fields may not always know where to find people with similar interests.
-I would like to help create more opportunities for students to connect, collaborate, and learn from each other.
-I think this matters because finding the right people can motivate students to explore their interests further and turn individual ideas into something much bigger.
+One problem I have noticed is how difficult it can be to find reliable information online, especially when learning something new.
+There are so many websites, videos, and posts that it can be hard to know which ones are actually useful or trustworthy.
+Beginners can end up spending more time searching for the right information than actually learning.
+I would like to work on a way to make it easier for people to find useful and reliable resources based on what they are trying to learn.
+I think this matters because having the right information can save time and make learning much easier.

 ## Something I Have Learned Outside the Classroom